-Essentially, instead of continuing to go about your divorce or child custodymatter an independent therapist or counselor would be appointed by your judge to help you and your opposing party arrive at a solution to whatever child custody matters are apparent in your case.
+Essentially, instead of continuing to go about your divorce or child custody matter, an independent therapist or counselor would be appointed by your judge to help you and your opposing party solve whatever child custody matters are apparent in your case.

-Called “Parenting Coordinators” or “Parenting Facilitators”, these folks have the task of promoting education and empowerment to you and your children’s other parent.
-Once you both have been able to see the issues a little more clearly- and are able to understand what alternative methods of dispute resolution are available other than a court date- you and he/she can negotiate a parenting plan that is in the best interest of your child.
-At the same time, you are able to minimize conflict and reduce the likelihood of a return trip to court in the years to come.
+Called "Parenting Coordinators" or "Parenting Facilitators," these folks have the task of promoting education and empowerment to you and your children's other parents.
+Once you both have been able to see the issues a little more clearly- and can understand what alternative dispute resolution methods are available other than a court date- you and they can negotiate a parenting plan that is in your child's best interest.
+At the same time, you can minimize conflict and reduce the likelihood of a return trip to a court in the years to come.

 How can this be done?
-First and foremost communication is key.
-Part of the reason that you and your children’s other parent are currently engaged in a family law dispute is likely because communication is not one of your strong suits.
-It could be that you’ve had bad experiences with him or her previously and this area and you had more or less given up working proactively on any subject- including your children.
+First and foremost, communication is critical.
+Part of the reason that you and your children's other parent are currently engaged in a family law dispute is likely because communication is not one of your strong suits.
+It could be that you've had bad experiences with them previously and this area, and you had more or less given up working proactively on any subject- including your children.

-The benefit of having a Parenting Coordinator/Parenting Facilitator to assist you is that he or she is not emotionally invested in the relationship and as a result is able to help you to see the issues from an object and more impartial perspective.
+The benefit of having a Parenting Coordinator/Parenting Facilitator to assist you is that they are not emotionally invested in the relationship and, as a result, can help you to see the issues from an object and more impartial perspective.

-What issues will a Parenting Coordinator assist you within a family law case?
+What issues will a Parenting Coordinator assist you with within a family law case?

-The Family Code states which specific areas that a Parenting Coordinator is to help you with in terms of reaching a resolution on a parenting plan.
-He or she will assist you and your opposing areas in the following areas:
+The Family Code states which specific areas a Parenting Coordinator is to help you resolve a parenting plan.
+They will assist you and your polar regions in the following areas: